Rory McIlroy won when he least expected it and, in the process, collected his third Wells Fargo Championship at Quail Hollow Club.

 |T8||Byeong Hun An||-6||72||70||69||71||282|

 After finishing 9-under par through 72 holes, Hahn was tied with Roberto Castro forcing the seventh playoff in the tournament’s history.
 It took one hole for Hahn to win his second career TOUR victory.
-Playing the 18th hole, Franco hit his drive into the creek along the left-side of the fairway and Hahn hit “one of the best drives of my career.”
+Playing the 18th hole, Castro hit his drive into the creek along the left-side of the fairway and Hahn hit “one of the best drives of my career.”

-After taking a drop, Franco then hit his third shot over the green, hitting a spectator but managed to make bogey.
+After taking a drop, Castro then hit his third shot over the green, hitting a spectator but managed to make bogey.
 Hahn’s second shot rested 24 feet from the hole and he two-putted for the victory.

 “The mind is a powerful thing and it was going bad for a while,” Hahn said.
 “I just didn’t have the confidence, didn’t believe in myself.
 I felt like I was putting in the work but wasn’t getting any reward for it, so it made me not want to put in as much work because it’s not gratifying.”